Abzali8806/JS-calculator/README.md

-This is my first JS project after a Javascript tutorial yesterday.
-I completed this by following along with a youtube video (https://www.youtube.com/watch?v=j59qQ7YWLxw).
-This video gave a step by step demostration on how to build the calculator.
+For my first JS project, I've made a calculator